mobimation/Spotifier/README.md

-The next step planned once the above is in place is for tracks where corresponding video exists to play that video in the UI background representing playback of the song.
+The next step planned once the above is in place is for tracks where corresponding video exists to play that video in the UI background enhancing the musical experience.